Cryogenic tanks 5 Criteria you should consider

 Depending on the substance to be stored

-When choosing cryogenic tanks, companies must consider what substances they need to store, and communicate it to DSW International – The tanks manufacturer.
+When choosing cryogenic tanks, companies must consider what substances they need to store and communicate them to DSW International, the manufacturer of cryo tanks.

-Different substances will require a different tank shape and design, so that it perfectly adapts to the cryogenic liquid it will need to store.
+Different substances will require a different tank shape and design to adapt to the cryogenic liquid it will need to store ideally.

 LIN (liquid nitrogen)